 Breaking ground at the Ickenham site members.
 It will also be fully accessible, with level access into the main entrance of the building and to the side.
 A foyer will also be installed in the main entrance to protect children from the weather, and amenities will include accessible toilets and an accessible kitchen, a utility room and four bike stands for cyclists.
 Work is also underway on a new community Scout hut on Moorfield Road in Cowley, which is used by the Endeavour Sea Scout Group.
-The building will have similar amenities to the Ickenham hut, such as a large hall space, accessible toilets, foyer, kitchen Revitalising Hillingdon's play spaces Ruislip Lido is the latest site to receive playground upgrades as part of the council's ambitious fourvear £1.6 million refurbishment programme.
-The revamped play area features innovative play structures crafted from recycled plastics and textiles which cater for a range of abilities and sensory needs.
-Highlights include an inclusive multi-play ramp, a sensory dome made from tactile materials, wheelchair roundabout, see-saw, turtle springer and a drawing wall.
-Adjacent amenities include wheelchair accessible picnic tables and designated picnic areas for parents and groups.
-The initiative, which will benefit 26 locations across the borough, is providing the latest play equipment at communal housing estates and parks and open spaces to make them more modern, accessible and inclusive.
-On Tuesday 12 March, the renewed playground was officially opened by Cllr Eddie Lavery, Cabinet Member for Residents' Services and the then Deputy Mayor of Hillingdon, Cllr Colleen O'Śullivan.
-A further two playgrounds also completed in March in housing estates located on Gilbert Road (Harefield Village ward) and Coteford Close (Eastcote ward).

-and utility room, and it is planned to be ready for use in autumn.
+The building will have similar amenities to the Ickenham hut, such as a large hall space, accessible toilets, foyer, kitchen and utility room, and it is planned to be ready for use in autumn.
 Both huts will be used by Scouts for a wide range of activities, including soft ball games, arts and crafts, skipping, and indoor team games and sports.
 Cllr Bianco said: "These fantastic new facilities will support our local young people to have fun, work together as a team and take on new challenges.
 Sympathetically designed to be in keeping with the local area, the two new scout huts will be a great asset to the local community."

-Free Easter fun The council's Easter Holidays Activities and Food (HAF) programme was once again a resounding success, with children enjoying 7,392 sessions between Monday 1 and Friday 12 April.
-Funded by the Department for Education, the initiative was set up in response to research which showed that school holidays can be financial and social pressure points for some families.
-The scheme provides healthy food and fun activities to children and young people who receive benefits-related free school meals during the holidays.
-School-aged children, from Reception up to Year 11, took part in a range of activities, including multi-sports, cookery, coding and dance.
-The next Summer HAF programme takes place from 29 July to 30 August.
-Find out more at www.hillingdon.gov. uk/haf-programme.
+Free Easter fun 📑 The council's Easter Holidays Activities and Food (HAF) programme was once again a resounding success, with children enjoying 7,392 sessions between Monday 1 and Friday 12 April.
+Funded by the Department for Education, the initiative was set up in response to research which showed The scheme provides healthy food people who receive benefits-related free school meals during the holidays. up to Year 11, took part in a range of activities, including multi-sports, cookery, coding and dance.